Frequently Asked Questions (FAQs)

 If the solar farm is consented, when would it be built?

-If we are granted planning permission for the solar development, there is a period of around a year where planning conditions are discharged, detailed design undertaken, etc. Construction of the project would take around 12 months, dependent on the grid connection.
+If we are granted planning permission for the solar development, there is a period of around a year where planning conditions are discharged, detailed design undertaken, etc. Construction of the project would take around 12 months, and is dependent on the grid connection.

 How will you access the site during construction?